Stephen-ODriscoll/PlutoUtils/docs/container_utils.md

 - If not found, left end is returned.

 #### find_if()
-Takes a container for left and a predicate.
-Looks for where the predicate returns **true** in left.
+Takes a container and a predicate.
+Looks for where the predicate returns **true**.
-- If found, an iterator for the location the predicate returned **true** in left is returned.
+- If found, an iterator for the location the predicate returned **true** is returned.
-- If not found, left end is returned.
+- If not found, an iterator for end is returned.

 #### find_if_not()
-Takes a container for left and a predicate.
-Looks for where the predicate returns **false** in left.
+Takes a container and a predicate.
+Looks for where the predicate returns **false**.
-- If found, an iterator for the location the predicate returned **false** in left is returned.
+- If found, an iterator for the location the predicate returned **false** is returned.
-- If not found, left end is returned.
+- If not found, an iterator for end is returned.

 #### contains_elem()
-Takes a container for left and an element.
-Looks for the element in left.
-Returns a **bool** representing whether the element exists in left.
+Takes a container and an element.
+Looks for the element.
+Returns a **bool** representing whether the element exists.

 #### contains_sequence()
 Takes containers for left, right and an optional predicate.
 Looks for occurence of right in left.